Frequently Asked Questions

 -

-Incentive Option 1 Participants: Participants can be reimbursed for incremental increases in customer demand charges that result from participation in the program and are incurred during the billing period in which a DSGS Program event occurred, if any.
+Participation Option 1 Participants: Participants can be reimbursed for incremental increases in customer demand charges that result from participation in the program and are incurred during the billing period in which a DSGS Program event occurred, if any.
 To receive a reimbursement, submit a claim to the CEC using the Option 1 Direct Participant Claim Package provided on the Resources tab.

-Option 1 DSGS Providers: The CEC reimburses each DSGS provider for up to $1 million per year in administrative costs associated with implementing Incentive Option 1.
+Option 1 DSGS Providers: The CEC reimburses each DSGS provider for up to $1 million per year in administrative costs associated with implementing Participation Option 1.
 The Option 1 DSGS provider must select one of the following administrative cost structures:

 - Actual incremental costs incurred in administering the program, such as costs derived from employee timesheets or invoices from third-party contractors, pending specified conditions, and for indirect/overhead costs (not to exceed 10 percent of actual incremental costs or a federally approved indirect rate from a federal agency as evidenced by an approval letter).